CleverRaven/Cataclysm-DDA/technology.md

 ### Dimensional Heuristics
 "Smart" AI in Cataclysm relies on the ability to scan adjacent dimensions to learn the results of an upcoming action.
 Before the cataclysm this could only look a few moments into the future in response to very specific questions, and was very power costly.
 After the cataclysm, dimensional barriers are much lower, and this technology is far less costly energy-wise.
 This allows a computer to simulate human deduction abilities.
 It does not provide clairvoyance nor omniscience.

+### Cloning
+Advanced organ and body part cloning, derived from the study of crashed mi-go scouts and their ships, allows scientists to experiment on human parts grown in the lab.
+The exact capabilities of these cloning vats hasn't yet been explored in game.